Summary

 Why is the Difference Between Personal and Business Goodwill Relevant?

 In selling a business, understanding personal vs business goodwill’s tax implications is crucial.
-Personal goodwill is singly taxed, while business goodwill often faces double taxation.
+The IRS taxes personal goodwill only once, whereas it often taxes business goodwill twice.
 Knowing your business’s goodwill type clarifies potential income taxes.
+Also, understand how a covenant is not to compete and how an employment contract can be structured for your tax benefit.

 Help your business be prepared for anything with our article disaster planning made easy.